 It’s exceptionally well-built – We’ve had a lot of hours getting hands-on experience with a lot of different dehumidifiers.
 In terms of build quality and the quality of the materials used for its construction, the FFAD7033R1 is simply a cut above every other dehumidifier we’ve tested so far.
 It’s actually remarkable how big of a difference there is, in terms of build quality, when comparing the FFAD7033R1 directly side by side with other dehumidifiers.
 Placed directly next to other popular dehumidifiers it would be obvious even to someone with far less experience with dehumidifiers than we have, that the FFAD7033R1 is clearly a much better built higher quality appliance.

 The FFAD7033R1 does more things better than any other dehumidifier we tested.
 It earns our highest recommendation as the best dehumidifier on the market today.

 Note that 50 and 30 pint versions of this particular model are also available for purchase.
 Both units are identical to the 70 pint version except for capacity and size.
-They have exactly the same control panel, the same exhaust location, the same build quality, etc. Of course, for the reasons we discussed earlier, we do not recommend those versions over the 70 pint unit, but should you be set on purchasing a smaller capacity unit you can be confident that they provide similar noise output, exactly the same build quality, and most other benefits just the same as the 70 pint unit but at a smaller capacity.
+They have exactly the same control panel, the same exhaust location, the same build quality, etc. Of course, for the reasons we discussed earlier, we do not recommend those smaller capacity versions over the 70 pint unit, but should you be set on purchasing a smaller capacity unit you can be confident that they provide similar noise output, exactly the same build quality, and most other benefits just the same as the 70 pint unit but at a smaller capacity.